 - The names and logos of sponsoring companies may, and should, be included on promotional and press materials.
 However, if the sponsor is an auto company that manufactures EVs and gas-powered vehicles, any reference to that company in event promotional materials should, whenever possible, be in conjunction with the name of the electric vehicle not just the automaker name.
 For example, "The Nissan LEAF" is preferred over just "Nissan."

-- All promotional materials (press releases, posters, flyers, etc.) must include "Drive Electric Earth Day is presented by Plug In America, Sierra Club, and Electric Auto Association" or a similar, substantially equivalent, statement.
-Web links and logos of the three presenting organizations should be included when appropriate.
+- All promotional materials (press releases, posters, flyers, etc.) must include "Drive Electric Earth Day is presented by Plug In America and the Electric Auto Association" or a similar, substantially equivalent, statement.
+Web links and logos of the presenting organizations should be included when appropriate.

 - The names of sponsoring companies may be included on local press releases in the form of quotes and factual information (like "General Motors participated in the event by providing test-rides of its Chevy Volts...").